TamasPalfi/User-stories/non_functional.md

 ### FrontEnd
 ***React.js***
 - React is very a simple and lightweight library that only deals with the view layer.
 It is not a beast like other MV* frameworks such as Angular or Ember.
-Since, one team is going to take care of the frontend, it's good for them to only focus on view layer.
+Since, one team is going to take care of the frontend, it's good for them to only focus on view layer using React.js

 - React provides a component based structure.
 As a result:
     - your app has consistent look and feel.